Kumasta/Mayurshoppifychallengefrontend/README.md

 <img width="701" alt="image" src="https://user-images.githubusercontent.com/94964514/171675305-f5e13fd1-67a0-4d16-92c0-190763d1903e.png">

-Top of page, user can add new docuemnt to invenrtory array.
+Top of the page, users can add new documents to the inventory array.

-Each inventroy item will be listed below in a card.
+Each inventory item will be listed below in a card.

-Each item can be deleted, edited, increase of decrease stock (>= 0) and add comments.
+Each item can be deleted, edited, increased or decreased stock (>= 0) and add comments.

-Each comment can be 'soft' deleted, a boolean field will switch from flase to true if delete button is pressed and texted will have a stike through it.
+Each comment can be 'soft' deleted, a boolean field will switch from false to true if the delete button is pressed and text will have a strike through it.

-To 'retore' comment, delete button will change to 'Restore' to undo.
+To 'restore' comment, the delete button will change to 'Restore' to undo.

 ## Contact